colejarczyk/doc/api/analytics.rst

 Getting an information about transactions
 -----------------------------------------

-To retrieve an information about transactions you will need to call the ``/api/admin/analytics/transactions`` endpoint with the ``GET`` method.
+To retrieve an information about transactions you need to call the ``/api/admin/analytics/transactions`` endpoint with the ``GET`` method.

 Definition
 ^^^^^^^^^^